-1) Name of storm, year, basin (i.e. Katrina, 2005, Atlantic)

-2) Intensity at the time of image (Knots or MPH is ok)

-2) Image type (Visible, IR, TRMM 37 GHz, etc.) and explain why this particular type of image was the best for each case a) Is the TC intensifying or weakening or maintaining its current intensity?
-Why?
+- 1) Name of storm, year, basin (i.e. Katrina, 2005, Atlantic) - 2) Intensity at the time of image (Knots or MPH is ok) - 2) Image type (Visible, IR, TRMM 37 GHz, etc.) and explain why this particular type of image was the best for each case - 3) Environmental conditions: - a) Is the TC intensifying or weakening or maintaining its current intensity?
+Why? - b) What environmental factors may be causing the TC to display the observed characteristics?